Learn all about fabulism, and how it can be used to explore a psychological struggle.

-In the broadest sense, magical realism is a type of literary fiction that embeds magical elements into an otherwise realistic setting.
-However, it differs from science fiction and fantasy because the magical elements are simply part of an otherwise ordinary story, and they are accepted normal and common.
+In the broadest definition, fabulism is a type of literary fiction that embeds magical elements into an otherwise realistic setting.
+However, it differs from science fiction and fantasy because the fantastic elements are simply part of an otherwise ordinary story.
+Fabulist novels also tend to focus on internal struggles and magical thinking.

 In the past few years, I have had a particular interest in novels that use magical elements to symbolize or highlight a psychological struggle.
-In this manner magical realism can serve several purposes:
+In this manner fabulism can serve several purposes:

 - The Objective Correlative: The magical elements can reflect emotions without directly telling us how a character feels at a crucial moment.